Errol Louis: Journalism

 Louis was an associate editor of The New York Sun.
 He later joined the New York Daily News in 2004 and for many years wrote a column, "Commerce and Community", for Our Time Press, which is published weekly and based in the Bedford-Stuyvesant neighborhood of Brooklyn.
 Louis also served on the editorial board.

 On June 23, 2008, Louis became host of the Morning Show, a three-hour talk program on radio station WWRL; in 2009 he was succeeded by Mark Riley.
 In November 2010 The Village Voice named him the city's best newspaper columnist and radio show host.

 Louis joined NY1 in November 2010 as political anchor and the host of Inside City Hall, a program about New York City politics that airs nightly.
 He is the Director of the Urban Reporting program at the City University of New York's Graduate School of Journalism.
 He is also a CNN contributor and has made frequent appearances on Lou Dobbs Tonight and other CNN news programs.
-In 2025, Louis was spoofed by American late night comedy variety show, Saturday Night Live, as the host of a fictional NY1 debate between Zohran Mamdani, Curtis Sliwa and Andrew Cuomo, candidates for that year's New York City mayoral race.
-Louis was played by show veteran, actor Kenan Thompson.
+In 2025, Louis was spoofed by the American late night comedy variety show, Saturday Night Live, as the host of a fictional NY1 debate between Zohran Mamdani, Curtis Sliwa and Andrew Cuomo, candidates for that year's New York City mayoral race.
+He was played by actor Kenan Thompson.

 In 1996 Louis was named by New York Magazine as one of "10 New Yorkers Making a Difference", "with energy, vision and independent thinking."